-Medial epicondylitis is a common condition which affects the flexor pronator origin.
+Medial epicondylitis is a common condition that affects the flexor pronator origin.
 It can occur as a result of repetitive activities or even from a single episode of trauma.
 The pathologic process behind it is the development of micro tears between the pronator teres and the Flexor Carpi Radialis.

 Patients will complain of tenderness over the flexor origin. and weakness with gripping.
 There is also pain with flexion and pronation thus making it inconvenient to perform most activities of daily living.

-Most cases will clear up with activity modification, stretching and NSAIds
+Most cases will clear up with activity modification, stretching and NSAIDs.

 Injections for golfers elbow are indicated when there is chronic pain and disability or functional impairment as a result of the pain.

 Most patients will give a history of pain with activity especially lifting and carrying with the affected limb.
 Clinical examination will reveal tenderness just anterior to the medial epicondyle.
 A good provocative test is to get the patient to palmarflex the wrist of the affected limb against resistance.
-This invariably reproduces the patients symptoms.
+This invariably reproduces the patient’s symptoms.
 See figure 1.